bitnami/charts/bitnami/whereabouts/README.md

 <!--- app-name: Whereabouts -->

-# Bitnami package for Whereabouts
+# Bitnami Secure Images Helm chart for Whereabouts

 Whereabouts is a CNI IPAM plugin for Kubernetes clusters.
 It dynamically assigns IP addresses cluster-wide.
 Features both IPv4 and IPv6 addressing.